jonjanelle/BayesianMAT500/README.md

 # Bayesian Analysis R Practice

-This is a collection of demonstrations and data analyses complete for a graduate course in Bayesian statistics.
+This is a collection of demonstrations and data analyses complete for a graduate course in Bayesian statistics using R.